Osborne unveils pension reform, pledges no pre-election budget giveaways

-LONDON Chancellor George Osborne offered a sweetener to pensioners on Sunday, less than two months before the general election, but promised there would be no big giveaways for voters when he sets out his final pre-vote budget.
+LONDON British Chancellor George Osborne offered a sweetener to pensioners on Sunday, less than two months before a national election, but promised there would be no big giveaways for voters when he sets out his final pre-vote budget.

 With many opinion polls showing the governing Conservatives neck-and-neck with the opposition Labour party, Osborne will be looking for a chance to boost his party's re-election prospects at his annual budget statement on Wednesday.